ChloeCCPeng/ChloeCCPeng/README.md

 - 📫 I can be reached by **chloepeng331@icloud.com**

-- ⚡ What do I do if I'm not coding? **I'm a huge adventurer and an extreme sports enthusiast!
+- ⚡ I'm a huge adventurer and an extreme sports enthusiast!
 I'm currently learning swimming 🧜‍♀️ to check cliff diving off my bucket list :))**
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">